openpostac/OPA_siteknits/exampleSite/content/blog/what-is-an-open-project.md

 What about you?
 Add your open project idea and next steps in the comments!

 **Up Next: What Support Do You Need?**

+_Hi 👋 I’m Katie Hynes.
+I was a participant in the January 2021 Jumpstarting Open Projects workshops.
+This blog series is my open project!_

 ### **Resources**